 - If driving to the game, check to see whether you need to pre-book parking at the stadium.

-The below guide from Level Playing Field will provide all you need to know.
+The guide below from Level Playing Field will provide all you need to know.
 It's a fantastic organisation.

 🏟️ Are you thinking about attending live football for the first time this weekend?